Vegas Tea Party

 Way back on Tax Day, I attended a Tea Party event at Sunset Park in Las Vegas.
 When I posted about it at the time, I included snapshots I took with my point-and-shoot digital camera.

-I also had a real camera with me, of course, and I’m now (gradually) developing my film, so it’s time for more Tea Party fun.
+I also had a film camera with me, and I’m now (gradually) developing my film, so it’s time for more Tea Party fun.

 In what I assume was an attempt not to preach only to the choir, a number of teabaggers lined up at the side of the street to get the attention of passing motorists.
 Many of the signs were quite inexplicable, so a lot of motorists were probably left wondering what these people wanted.